zacharypantalone/README.md/README.md

 # Zachary Pantalone's Notes

+## Summary
-## This is the repository that contains all the notes that [Zachary Pantalone](https://github.com/zacharypantalone/README.md) will be taking for the LHL Web Development Bootcamp!
+### This is the repository that contains all the notes that [Zachary Pantalone](https://github.com/zacharypantalone/README.md) will be taking for the LHL Web Development Bootcamp!